 What is a Pre-Court Settlement?

-A settlement out-of-court is an agreement made without actually going into the courtroom to litigate.
+An out-of-court settlement is an agreement made without actually going into the courtroom to litigate.
 It may mean meeting with mediators, counselors, or lawyers but the actual trial is avoided.
 With a pre-court settlement, you can save time, money, and major emotional stress, all the while achieving what you want to get out of a divorce or separation.

 Avoiding the Courtroom

 Generally, avoiding a courtroom can be a good thing.
 Sometimes you simply have to litigate to get the job done.
 However, in my 27 years of practicing, I’ve seen about 80% of the cases that come across my desk as a possible settlement.
-It doesn’t mean that everything has to be worked out, but many times to majority things can be resolved.
+It doesn’t mean that everything has to be worked out, but many times the majority of things can be resolved.
 Litigation can be expensive, no doubt.
-Getting an agreement on prior to go and the court can save you a lot of money and put things in her life back in order quickly.
+Getting an agreement prior to going to court can save you a lot of money and put things in your life back in order quickly.

 Get the Right Lawyer

 Many lawyers really are not skilled at trying to resolve situations.
 Many of them simply try to emasculate a situation because they been taught simply follow the rules of civil procedure and just file one document after another.
 There is a time and place to be tough, however, that does not always serve the best interest of your client.
-You need to make sure that you have an experienced trial lawyer knows when to call a bluff and want to push for a quick resolution.
-We have many years of experience in handling these matters I can help guide you than a road even when you see no light at the end of the tunnel
+You need to make sure that you have an experienced trial lawyer who knows when to call a bluff and wants to push for a quick resolution.
+We have many years of experience in handling these matters.
+I can help guide you down the road even when you see no light at the end of the tunnel

 Pretrial Divorce Settlement Process in Maryland